Gaurav-Jaiswal-1/Macbook-Landing-page-/README.md

 - **Explore the MacBook model**: Use the mouse to rotate and view the model from different angles.
 - **Responsive UI**: Enjoy a smooth experience across devices.

----

-This description provides a clear summary of the project and instructions for getting started, which can attract interest and encourage contributions from other developers.
-Let me know if there’s anything specific you'd like to add!